Alavieska: Population

-In 2020, 19.3% of the population of Alavieska was under the age of 15, 55.8% were aged 15 to 64, and 24.9% were over the age of 64.
-The average age was 43.8, above the national average of 43.4 and regional average of 40.8.
+Languages

+The population by language (mother tongue) on 31 December 2022.
+Finnish (suomi), Swedish (ruotsi) and Sami (saame) count as indigenous languages as they have official status in the country.
+The rest of the languages are counted as foreign.
+For languages with fewer than 10 speakers, the figure is hidden by Tilastokeskus due to confidentiality reasons.
 Speakers of Finnish made up 99.0% of the population and speakers of Swedish made up 0.2%, while the share of speakers of foreign languages was 0.8%.
 Foreign nationals made up 0.6% of the total population.

-The chart below, describing the development of the total population of Alavieska from 1975-2020, encompasses the municipality's area as of 2021.

 Urban areas

 In 2019, out of the total population of 2,519, 1,281 people lived in the sole urban area, the Alavieska parish village, while lived 1,220 in sparsely populated areas and the coordinates of 18 people were unknown.
 This made Alavieska's degree of urbanization 51.2%.

 Economy

 In 2018, 23.1% of the workforce of Alavieska worked in primary production (agriculture, forestry and fishing), 22.4% in secondary production (e.g. manufacturing, construction and infrastructure), and 52.9% in services.
 In 2019, the unemployment rate was 8.8%, and the share of pensioners in the population was 29.5%.